The king report on governance for South AFRICA 2009 (king III)

 - The Chairman of the Board acts as ex officio chairman of the Remuneration and Nomination Committee.
 Although he is not independent the Board is supportive of his chairmanship of the Remuneration and Nomination Committee given the necessity to align the Company’s remuneration approach with corporate strategy.
 The Chairman receives no remuneration or fees from Remgro.

-- The Board and subcommittees are evaluated annually, but have decided not to disclose the overview of the appraisal process, results and action plans in the integrated report due to the potential sensitive nature thereof.
+- The Board and subcommittees are evaluated annually, but have decided not to disclose the overview of the appraisal process, results and action plans in the Integrated Annual Report due to the potential sensitive nature thereof.

 - In terms of the Board’s annual evaluation process, directors are not evaluated individually.
 Independent non-executive directors are, however, evaluated individually with regard to their independence and specifically the independence of the directors serving on the Board for more than nine years.

-- In terms of King III, the integrated report should disclose the terms of reference of the Board committees; however, only a summary of the terms is disclosed in the integrated report.
+- In terms of King III, the Integrated Annual Report should disclose the terms of reference of the Board committees; however, only a summary of the terms is disclosed in the Integrated Annual Report.
 The complete terms of reference of Board committees are available here.

 - The Board does not believe that directors should earn attendance fees in addition to a base fee.
 Many directors add significant value to the Group outside of the formal Board and Committee meetings, sometimes greater than they might do within the confines of a formal meeting.